badal-io/airflow2-local-ci-cd/README.md

         ./tests/airflow bash

-  - To run an Airflow command within the environment, spin up an Ops container with a bash sessioin, then execute a command:
+  - To run an Airflow command within the environment, spin up an Ops container with a bash sessioin, then execute the command:

     example: